elemental-lf/benji/README.rst

     the repaired copy afterwards.

 **Small bandwidth requirements**
-    As only changed blocks are written to the backup target, a small connection is sufficient even for larger backups.
+    As only changed blocks are written to the backup storage, a small connection is sufficient even for larger backups.
 Even with newly created block devices the traffic to the backup target is small, because these block devices usually contain mostly zeros and are deduplicated before reaching the target storage.

     In addition to this Benji supports fast state-of-the-art compression based on `zstandard <https://github.com/facebook/zstd>`_.
-This will further reduce the required bandwidth and also reduce the storage space requirements.
+This further reduces the
+    required bandwidth and also reduces the storage space requirements.

 **Support for a variety of backup storage targets**
-    Benji supports AWS S3 as a data backend but also has options to enable compatibility with other S3 implementations like Google Storage, Ceph RADOS Gateway or `Minio <https://www.minio.io/>`_.
+    Benji supports AWS S3 as a data backend but also has options to enable compatibility with other S3 implementations like Google Storage, Ceph's RADOS Gateway or `Minio <https://www.minio.io/>`_.

     Benji also supports `Backblaze's <https://www.backblaze.com/>`_ B2 Cloud